vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 4

-10 The conception of God as conveyed by this term is elaborately treated in the Rahasyas' of the Višishtâdvaitins.
+10 The conception of God as conveyed by this term is elaborately treated in the Rahasyas' of the Viśishtâdvaitins.
 Our own works in English explain it in diverse places.
-Briefly the sense may be gather- ed from the passage in the Narayan-opanishat: "Antar bahis ca tat sarvam vyāpya Nārāyaṇas sthitaḥ."ADVENT IV.
+Briefly the sense may be gather- ed from the passage in the Narayan-opanishat: "Antar bahis ca tat sarvam vyāpya Nārāyaṇas sthitaḥ.

-OBJECT OF KNOWLEDGE
+## OBJECT OF KNOWLEDGE (Prameya).

-(Prameya).

 MATTER (Prakṛti.)

 After the treatment of Pramāņa (or Means of knowledge) Prameya "" or Object of knowledge will be treated.
 Prameya (literally) means what is well (pra), measured (meya).

 It (Object) is twofold: Dravya or Substance, and A-dravya or Non-Substance.
-Substance is the Upādāna or Substrate, Base or Receptacle; and the Receptacle is the Abode of States or Modes (Avasthâ-"šraya).
+Substance is the Upādāna or Substrate, Base or Receptacle; and the Receptacle is the Abode of States or Modes (Avasthâ-"śraya).

 How, it may be asked, is this twofold division: Substance and Non-Substance to be maintained, when other schools enumerate a six-fold divi- sion:-Dravya or Substance, Guna or Quality, Karma or action, Sāmānya or Genus etc ?1